yceline-yu/yceline-yu/README.md

 Developer dedicated to learning frontend, backend, and everything in-between.
-Based in San Francisco, I'm learning JavaScript, TypeScript, Express, Flask and currently experimenting with React!
+Based in San Francisco, I'm learning JavaScript, TypeScript, Express, Flask and React!
 I studied at Rithm School to further my knowledge and improve my skills.

 <!--
 **yceline-yu/yceline-yu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.